-This year, with a virtual conference, the Economic Botany Section will be providing several registration awards to students that submit an abstract under the topics of Ethnobotany or Crops and Wild Relatives.
-The purpose of these awards is to support students' attendance and their presentations at Botany 2021 - Virtual.
+This year, with a virtual conference, the Economic Botany Section will be providing several travel awards to students that submit an abstract under the topics of Ethnobotany or Crops and Wild Relatives.
+The purpose of these awards is to support students' attendance and their presentations at BOTANY 2022.

 Please feel free to email firstname.lastname@example.org with any questions about the award and application process.

 Kaylan Reddy, Stellenbosch University, For the Poster: Sceletium Secrets - Exploring the phytochemical and metabolomic diversity in the Sceletium genus.
 Co-Authors: Gary Ivan Stafford, and Nokwanda Makunga

 Juan Diego Rojas-Gutierrez, Purdue University, For the Poster: Genome-wide association analysis of freezing tolerance in soft red winter wheat.
 Co-Authors: Gwonjin Lee, and Christopher Oakley

 Emma Frawley, St. Louis University, Advisor: Allison Miller, For the Presentation: Traditional Knowledge for Modern Agriculture: The Ethnobotany of Elymus Co-authors: Brooke Micke, Ciotir Claudia, Allison Miller

 Ksenia Pereverzeva, Virgnia Tech, Advisor: Jordan Metzgar, For the Presenation: Comparing plant uses among coastal plain cultures in colonial Virginia.
 Co-author: Jordan Metzgar